 Crush the Oreos using a food processor or the end of a large rolling pin until they become fine crumbs.

-Pour over the melted vegan butter and mix until all the crumbs are coated.
+Pour over the melted vegan margarine and mix until all the crumbs are coated.
 Spoon this mixture into your pan and press down very firmly using your fingers or the bottom of a cup.
 Place it in the fridge while you prepare the filling.

 Mix the cream cheese and icing sugar in a bowl until smooth.
 Add the vanilla extract and mix again.